-- Entering Vehicle: As you approach vehicle, use your "360/21" skills.
+- Traveling: Is anyone following you?
+Crimes involving motor vehicle pursuits are getting more common.
+If followed, consider other destinations besides your home like the police department, fire department, or another safe spot. - Parking Entrance: Always use your 360°/21' awareness as you enter the parking lot or even your own driveway.
+Scan.
+What do you see?
+Is there someone rapidly approaching you?
+Is anyone doing a witness check?
+If it does not look or feel right-keep driving. - Exiting Vehicle: Before you jump out into a parking lot, use your mirrors and vision to make sure no one quickly approached as you came to a stop.
+I use small after-market bubble mirrors on my side mirrors that give me a wide-angle view.
+I can even see if someone is crouching down low to the ground.
+Give a quick visual inspection to make sure it's clear. - Entering Vehicle: As you approach vehicle, use your 360°/21' skills.
 One of the best opportunities for a criminal to surprise a motorist is right as they are getting into the vehicle.
 People fumble around trying to put their purse away, put belongings down, get their keys ready, get their seat belts on, and many times they do this without even shutting the door or locking the door.
-The FIRST thing upon entering-LOCK DOORS!
-Do not wait for fancy auto locks to activate as you drive away.
+LOCK DOORS upon entering your vehicle!
+Do not wait for auto locks to activate as you drive away.
 Lock your doors immediately.
 Make this a constant routine-you always do it right away.
-This is such a simple thing that takes virtually no time but a behavior routine that can save your life. - Gas Stations: I'm disturbed by the amount of distractions built into gas stations today.
-These distractions make it easier for criminals to surprise people who are distracted by the built-in distractions.
+This is such a simple action that takes virtually no time but a behavior routine that can save your life. - Gas Stations: The amount of distractions built into gas stations today make it easier for criminals to surprise people who are distracted.
 Many gas pumps even have TV screens blaring music, news, or advertisements as soon as the pump is activated.
 Don't be fooled!
-Keep using your "360/21" skills even while pumping the gas.
+Keep using your 360°/21' skills even while pumping the gas.
 Many people get robbed or car jacked while pumping gas, so do not assume these areas are "safe."
 Be proactive.
 Eliminate distractions including the ones built into the gas pumps and music speakers!
+If staying outside vehicle while pumping gas, stand with your back to your vehicle.
+Stay aware, and keep your head on a swivel at all times.

 Book References: There are many books on self-defense and situational awareness.
-Here are a few of the better ones that have been recommended to me by people who know violence and how to avoid it.
+Here are a few of the better ones that have been recommended to

+(By Ron Jones, MS, Historical Kinesiologist, Physical & Health Educator) me by people who know violence and how to avoid it.
 I recommend starting with "Defensive Living" and "Meditations on Violence."

-- "Conflict Communication" by Rory Miller

 - "Defensive Living" by Ed Lovette & Dave Spaulding

 - "Meditations on Violence" by Rory Miller

+- "Conflict Communication" by Rory Miller

 - "Scaling Force" by Rory Miller & Lawrence A. Kane

 - "The Gift of Fear" by Gavin De Becker